 To practice pacing yourself, it's crucial that you get a prep book containing practice tests.
 Even if you've read your textbook diligently, taken notes, and reviewed the material, it's really important to practice actual multiple-choice sections so you can get used to the timing of the test.

 Your teacher should be giving you multiple-choice quizzes or tests throughout the year to help you prepare for the test.
 If your teacher isn't doing this, it will, unfortunately, be up to you to find multiple-choice practice questions from prep books and online resources.
-See our complete list of AP World History practice tests here.
+See our complete list of AP World History practice tests here (and remember to find updated materials for the new 2020 Modern exam).

 You need to create your own multiple-choice strategy as you study, such as using the process of elimination, being ready to read and analyze pictures and charts, and being constantly aware of your time.
 I recommend wearing a watch when you practice so you can keep an eye on how long you spend on each question.